 Different Usages of Rent in Economics

 There are three uses of the term rent in an economic sense: land rent, economic rent, and quasi-rent.
 Because of the concept of classical economists that rent is the price for the use of land and land alone, the term rent is usually attributed to land.
-Classical economists consider the rent as the price paid to the fixed factor of production – land.
+Classical economists consider rent the price paid to the fixed factor of production – land.
 It is the concept of land rent.

 So, the different usages of the term rent depend on how it is ascribed to.